toymak3r/lifelog/README.md

 # lifelog

-toolset for register a comprehensive life data
+A Toolset for register a comprehensive life data:
+- Location and deslocation register
+- Biometrics register
+- Diary
+- To-Do Lists

+## Directory Structure

+* Scripts

+Python and bash scripts for automation tasks

+* ui-render

+Auxiliary fremwork for rendering files on some script